 When it comes to nonsurgical treatment options, our doctors might recommend medication, simple stretches, the use of heat and/or ice, compression, wearing a splint or brace, or even seeing a physical therapist.
 Our specialists strive to pursue nonsurgical forms of orthopedic care for our patients before recommending surgery.

-If you do require hand surgery or wrist surgery, our board-certified surgeon can perform the procedure you need, using the latest techniques to allow for the smoothest recovery and optimal range of motion.
-Additionally, our hand surgeon and other specialists can perform microsurgery, arthroscopy, and a number of minimally invasive surgical procedures to return strength and function to your wrist joint.
+If you do require hand surgery or wrist surgery, our fellowship-trained surgeons can perform the procedure you need, using the latest techniques to allow for the smoothest recovery and optimal range of motion.
+Additionally, our hand surgeons and other specialists can perform microsurgery, arthroscopy, and a number of minimally invasive surgical procedures to return strength and function to your wrist joint.

 As part of your recovery, you may require hand therapy or physical therapy to expedite the healing process, which we offer as part of our comprehensive spectrum of care in addition to durable medical equipment.